 If you don’t have credit before joining Self, or you haven’t had an active credit account in a long time (6 months or more), you may not have a credit report yet.
 If you don’t have a credit report, you won’t have a credit score either.

-If this is you, don’t worry, Self could help you get there.
+If this is you, don’t worry, Self might get you there.
 You may also want to check out this piece on how long it takes to build credit.

 Now let’s dive into these top questions about credit reporting and Self.

-For the Credit Builder Account, we report once a month to the three major credit bureaus (Experian, Equifax and TransUnion).
+We report the Credit Builder Account once a month, the day after your payment due date to the three major credit bureaus (Experian, Equifax and TransUnion).

 For example: